DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Related Work

+\mbox{\textbf{Dense correspondence for mesh recovery.}} DensePose~\cite{guler2018densepose} pioneered pixel-to-surface correspondence for humans, inspiring \emph{iterative fitting} methods such as HoloPose~\cite{guler2019holopose} and DenseRaC~\cite{xu2019denserac} that optimize SMPL parameters against detected correspondences, and \emph{direct regression} methods like DecoMR~\cite{zeng2020decomr} and MeshPose~\cite{le2024meshpose} that generate meshes in a feed-forward manner.
+These approaches were hindered by noisy manual annotations in DensePose-COCO ($\sim$50K images) and the poor generalization of deterministic CNN detectors.
+Our work differs in three key aspects: (i)~synthetic training on 105K multi-view samples (844K images in total) with pixel-perfect annotations, eliminating label noise; (ii)~diffusion-based generation with strong visual priors for robust generalization; and (iii)~multi-view consistency via epipolar attention.

-\mbox{\textbf{Multi-view diffusion for dense prediction.}} Stable Diffusion~\cite{stabilityai2022sd21} brought powerful generative priors to visual tasks.
-Marigold~\cite{ke2024marigold} and GenPercept~\cite{xu2024matters} demonstrated that diffusion backbones can be adapted for single-view dense prediction while retaining zero-shot generalization.
-In parallel, enforcing multi-view consistency in diffusion models has attracted attention~\cite{shi2023mvdream,huang2024epidiff,yang2023consistnet,liu2024syncdreamer,jeong2024nvs,huang2024mvadapter,kant2024spad,cai2025up2you} for novel view synthesis and 3D generation.
-Adapter-based methods~\cite{jeong2024nvs,huang2024mvadapter} introduced plug-and-play modules for multi-view generation.
-SPAD~\cite{kant2024spad} injected cross-view interaction via epipolar-constrained attention.
-However, these focus on image generation rather than dense correspondence prediction.
-We are the first to leverage multi-view diffusion for dense correspondence in HMR, introducing pixel-wise uncertainty quantification for reliability-weighted fitting.
+\mbox{\textbf{Diffusion models for dense prediction.}} Pre-trained diffusion models have been successfully repurposed for dense prediction tasks.
+Marigold~\cite{ke2024marigold} and GenPercept~\cite{xu2024matters} demonstrated that Stable Diffusion~\cite{stabilityai2022sd21} backbones can be adapted for monocular depth and surface normal estimation while retaining zero-shot generalization.
+In parallel, enforcing multi-view consistency in diffusion models has been explored~\cite{shi2023mvdream,huang2024epidiff,yang2023consistnet,liu2024syncdreamer,jeong2024nvs,huang2024mvadapter,kant2024spad} for novel view synthesis and 3D generation, with SPAD~\cite{kant2024spad} introducing epipolar-constrained attention for cross-view interaction.
+We apply these principles to human dense correspondence prediction, leveraging diffusion priors to generate pixel-to-surface proxies for fitting.

-\mbox{\textbf{Synthetic data and zero-shot generalization.}} Recent works~\cite{patel2021agora,yang2023synbody,black2023bedlam,yin2024whac} demonstrated that high-fidelity synthetic datasets with precise SMPL/SMPL-X annotations can approach or match real-data performance.
-AGORA~\cite{patel2021agora} fitted SMPL-X to high-quality scans; SynBody~\cite{yang2023synbody} scaled to 10,000+ subjects; BEDLAM~\cite{black2023bedlam} validated that synthetic training achieves SOTA on real benchmarks.
-These results show synthetic data can eliminate annotation bottlenecks while providing noise-free supervision.
-We follow this paradigm, training exclusively on synthetic multi-view data and demonstrating zero-shot generalization to diverse real-world benchmarks~\cite{mono-3dhp2017,wang20244ddress,Huang:CVPR:2022,bhatnagar22behave,tripathi2023ipman}.
+\mbox{\textbf{Synthetic data for human mesh recovery.}} Large-scale synthetic datasets~\cite{patel2021agora,yang2023synbody,black2023bedlam,yin2024whac} with precise SMPL-X annotations can approach or match real-data performance.
+We follow this paradigm with multi-view rendering, richer scene diversity (realistic occlusions, varied lighting, and clothing simulation), and pixel-perfect dense correspondence annotations, demonstrating zero-shot generalization to five diverse real-world benchmarks~\cite{mono-3dhp2017,wang20244ddress,Huang:CVPR:2022,bhatnagar22behave,tripathi2023ipman}.